nickBor/fbv-calculator-modal/README.md

 `bower install nickBor/fbv-calculator-modal`

 to download the element into your bower dependencies folder.
-The import `fbv-calculator-modal.html` into your project, elements folder or custom element, as you would with any other polymer element.
+Then import `fbv-calculator-modal.html` into your project, elements folder or custom element, as you would with any other polymer element.

 To save the dependency to the bower.json file, run: